Tips for Vegetarians: How to Optimize Your Diet

 Swap out the refined grains for these healthier alternatives and include some with your meals.
 Remember to keep it in check, though; pay attention to serving size and don’t overdo it (more is not always better).

-Omega-3 fatty acids are a type of essential fatty acid, meaning we have to get them through our diet because our body can’t produce them on its own.
-Fetal development and cardiovascular health depend on omega-3 fatty acids and there’s even evidence suggesting that omega-3s could play a role in cognition and weight management (4).
+Omega-3 fatty acids are a type of essential fatty acid, which means that you have to get them through your diet because your body can’t produce them on its own.
+These heart-healthy fats are essential for everything from brain function to fetal development, and more.

-Vegan DHA and EPA, which comes from algae, is available in supplement form, but it’s also possible to get in ALA omega-3s through the diet.
+Vegan DHA and EPA, which comes from algae, is available in supplement form.
+You can also get ALA omega-3s through the diet.
 A few good sources include:

 - Chia seeds